fm-sys/snapdrop-android/README.md

 ## Other software
 ### Other Snapdrop software
 - Firefox Add-on for desktop platforms: [Snapdrop Web Extension](https://github.com/ueen/SnapdropFirefoxAddon)
+- And for sure, PairDrop directly inside the browser - just use it everywhere: https://pairdrop.net/
 - And for sure, Snapdrop directly inside the browser - just use it everywhere: https://snapdrop.net/

 Oh, and thanks [Mrwhosetheboss](https://youtu.be/lmIO18kLcZU?t=397) for recommending this app on your youtube channel!